 • Senator Justin Morrill Exhibit (grades 1 and up)— A Self-Guided Tour (Carriage Barn exhibit area)

 Explore the life and accomplishments of Vermont Senator Justin Smith Morrill.
 Exhibit explores how Morrill grew from his roots in Vermont to become one of the most accomplished legislators in American history.
 Photos, panels, and artifacts also explore life on Morrill’s small family farm during the 19th century.

 Please contact the Division for Historic Preservation to schedule a site tour for your class:

 Who is Justin Smith Morrill, and what did he accomplish?
 During the past century and a half, it is estimated that some 400 million students have graduated from the Land Grant Colleges and Universities that were created by the act of Congress written by Congressman Justin Morrill and signed by Abraham Lincoln in 1862.
 How many of today’s young students will attend a Land Grant College?
 Morrill also wrote the act creating National Statuary Hall, engaged the work of the classical artist Constantino Brumidi, whose paintings adorn the dome of the U.S. Capitol, and hired the famed landscape design architect, Frederick Law Olmsted, to landscape the grounds of the Capitol.
 But don’t take our word for it!

-Please contact the Friends of the Morrill Homestead to schedule a visit to your class and/or to borrow Senator Justin Morrill’s Trunk:
+Please contact the Friends of the Morrill Homestead to borrow Senator Justin Morrill’s Trunk: